The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 Easy, no thought answer: Just use it within even Trick every time if it was not used for a disengagement, except if Bunshin is active.

-**Situational answer** (that nobody asked for):
+**Situational answer** (which nobody asked for):

 ⦿ If Bunshin is active, never use Phantom Kamaitachi in an even Trick and save for Mug instead. \
-⦿ Note that Ninki generation, under very edge case situations, may throw these rules out the window.
+⦿ Note that Ninki generation under very edge case situations may throw these rules out the window.

 1. If Mug + Trick are woven together: Use Phantom in Trick Attack.
 As Mug is an early weave, you will catch three Raijus + Phantom Kamaitachi.
 2. If Mug is one GCD before Trick AND an early-mid weave: Use Phantom Kamaitachi as the GCD between Mug and Trick.
 If you attempt to use it in Trick, you will push a Raiju out of Mug which is worse.